patrys/apollo-tooling/packages/apollo/README.md

   --globalTypesFile=globalTypesFile          By default, TypeScript will put a file named "globalTypes.ts" inside the
                                              "output" directory.
 Set "globalTypesFile" to specify a different path.

-  --key=key                                  The API key for the Apollo Engine service
+  --engineKey=engineKey                      The API key for the Apollo Engine service

   --mergeInFieldsFromFragmentSpreads         Merge fragment fields onto its enclosing type